Belgium national football team: Coaching history

-Since 1904, the RBFA, 24 permanent managers and two caretaker managers have officially been in charge of the national team; this includes one national footballer selector.
-As of January 2025, a crew of over 20 RBFA employees guides the player group, including their Spanish manager Roberto Martínez, and goalkeeping coaches Erwin Lemmens and Iñaki Bergara.
+Since 1904, the RBFA, 26 permanent managers and two caretaker managers have officially been in charge of the national team; this includes one national footballer selector.
+As of January 2025, a crew of over 30 RBFA employees guides the player group, including French head coach Rudi Garcia, and assistant coaches Andreas Hinkel and Luke Benstead.
 Under Marc Wilmots, Belgium reached the top FIFA ranking spot in 2015, which earned him the title of Best Coach of the Year at the 2015 Globe Soccer Awards.
-Under Guy Thys, the squad achieved record results at World and European championships; World Soccer magazine accordingly proclaimed him Manager of the Year in 1986.
+Guy Thys received World Soccer magazine's Manager of the Year in 1986 after results at the World Cup and Euros.
+Under Spanish coach Roberto Martínez, the team reached a best-ever third place finish at the 2018 FIFA World Cup.

 Rather than developing innovative team formations or styles of play, Belgium's managers applied conventional tactics.
-At the three 1930s World Cups, the Red Devils were aligned in a contemporary 2–3–5 "pyramid".
+At the three World Cups in the 1930s, the Red Devils were aligned in a contemporary 2–3–5 "pyramid".
 In 1954, Doug Livingstone's squad played in a 3–2–5 "WM" arrangement during World Cup matches.
-Throughout most of their tournament matches in the 1970s, the 1980s and the 1990s, the team played in a 4–4–2 formation.
+Throughout most of their tournament matches in the 1970s, 1980s and 1990s, the team played in a 4–4–2 formation.
 Since Raymond Goethals' stint in the 1970s, a key strength of the Belgian squad has been their systematic use of the offside trap, a defensive tactic that was already intensively applied in the 1960s by Anderlecht coach Pierre Sinibaldi.
-According to football journalist Wim De Bock, "master tactician" Goethals represented the "conservative, defensive football of the Belgian national team"; he added that in the 1970s, the contrast between the Belgian playing style and the Total Football of their Dutch rivals "could not be bigger".
+According to football journalist Wim De Bock, "master tactician" Goethals represented the "conservative, defensive football of the Belgian national team"; he added that in the 1970s, the contrast between the Belgian playing style and the Netherlands' Total Football "could not be bigger".

-In an attempt to win a match at the 1998 World Cup, Georges Leekens chose a 4–3–3 arrangement for Belgium's second and third group matches.
-Robert Waseige, Belgium coach around 2000, said that "above all, [his] 4–4–2 system [was] holy", in the sense that he left good attackers on the bench to keep his favourite formation.
+At the 1998 World Cup, Georges Leekens chose a 4–3–3 arrangement for Belgium's second and third group matches.
+Robert Waseige said that "above all, [his] 4–4–2 system [was] holy", in the sense that he left good attackers on the bench to keep his favourite formation.
 Wilmots opted for the 4–3–3 line-up again, with the intention of showing dominant football against any country.

 Players

 Current squad

-The following 24 players were named in the squad for the UEFA Euro 2024 qualifying match against Sweden and the friendly against Germany on 24 and 28 March 2023 respectively.
+On 7 November 2025, the following 26 players were named in the squad for the 2026 FIFA World Cup qualifying matches against Kazakhstan and Liechtenstein on 15 and 18 November 2025, respectively.
+On top of the earlier known long-term injury to Romelu Lukaku, since the previous international window, Kevin De Bruyne, Zeno Debast, and Malick Fofana had also been injured and Michy Batshuayi also ruled out.
+This resulted in debut selections for Nathan Ngoy and Romeo Vermant.
+On 10 November, Thibaut Courtois withdrew due to injury.
+After the match against Kazakhstan, Mike Penders joined the squad.
+On 17 November, both Amadou Onana and Nathan Ngoy left the squad due to injuries.

-Information correct as of 18 November 2025, after the match against Croatia.
+Information correct as of 18 November 2025, after the match against Liechtenstein.